oconnor0/BeaconRoad/Book/325-Halfling.md

 * Living:
     * You are ensouled and biologically alive.
 - Senses:
     - Normal.
-You cannot see in the dark and in dim light suffer Snag on Action Rolls requiring sight.
+You cannot see in the dark and in dim light suffer -1 Tier on Action Rolls requiring sight.
 - Size:
     - Small (2.5' × 2.5'), averaging between 2' and 3' tall and 20 to 60 pounds.
-Gain Edge when Prowling.
+Gain +1 Tier when Prowling.
 - Stride:
     - 20'.
 During combat, you may Act to move 20' through normal terrain.
 - Virtue: